 Meet the Threads Digital Ambassadors

-Meet our four digital ambassadors, who share their sewing adventures online with the Threads community.
+Meet our digital ambassadors, who share their sewing adventures online with the Threads community.
 These sewing experts’ monthly posts provide garment sewing tips, how-tos, inspiration, and even some lessons learned.
 Threads Insiders have the benefit of reading all the digital ambassador musings and helpful techniques on demand.

 Meet Pamela Howard